 The number of electrocution accidents continues to rise in Ohio because many people are exposed to high voltage electrical lines both at home and in the workplace.
 Most people do not realize the dangers associated with electricity or assume that companies have taken the proper measures to comply with industry standards, warnings, insulation requirements, and other protections against accidental electrocution.
 When these safety standards are ignored, many people are severely shocked and suffer electrocution burns, nerve damage, and other related injuries.

 Electrocution cases are often complex claims that can arise from a variety of circumstances such as faulty equipment, live wires, power unexpectedly being turned on, altered machinery, construction accidents, and electricity traveling through water.
 Regardless of the type of accident, an attorney experienced with electrocution accidents can help you recover from a negligent party.
 Victims of electrocution accidents are generally entitled to compensation for past and future medical expenses, pain and suffering, lost wages, lost earning capacity, loss of consortium, property damage and permanent disability.
-Our attorneys have successfully represented numerous clients who have been seriously injured by electricity.
+Our Dayton workplace accident attorneys have successfully represented numerous clients who have been seriously injured by electricity.
 If you or a loved one has been injured in an electrocution accident, you may be entitled to compensation.
-Call our offices for a free consultation to see how we can help.
+Call our personal injury lawyers for a free consultation to see how we can help.